AyaKarama7/Rent2Me-GP/README.md

 ## Project Overview

 The **Rent2Me API** is an **ASP.NET Core 5 Web API** that powers the Car Rental System.
-It manages all business logic, database operations, authentication, contract workflows, rental processes, and real-time communication for admins, car owners, and renters, following clean architecture principles and industry best practices.
+It manages all business logic, database operations, authentication, contract workflows, rental processes, and real-time communication for admins, car owners, and renters, following N-tier archticture principles and industry best practices.

 ---